eppak/eppak/README.md

-### Hi there 👋
-Hi 🤝 i'm Alessandro Cappellozza from Italy, i'm a web developer devoted mainly to IoT industrial field.
-My interests are on PHP (Laravel), NodeJs (NestJs) in general and DevOps.
-I contribuite to the Italian Laravel community with talks, mentoring and M.C. at national events.
+Hi 🤝 i'm **Alessandro Cappellozza** from Italy, i'm a web developer devoted mainly to IoT industrial field.
+My interests are on **PHP** (Laravel), **NodeJs** (NestJs) in general and DevOps.
+I contribuite to the **Italian Laravel** community with talks, mentoring and M.C. at national events.
 Your contibution will sustain this activities:

 - 📖Open Source.